Amazon Echo Sale: Smart Device $50 Cheaper In Limited Offer, Days After Echo Gets Trounced By Google Home

 Ready to save big-time on an Amazon Echo sale?
 Although the deal is apparently a limited-time offer that’s only good for today, there might not be a better time to get the retail giant’s personal assistant, as it’s now selling for only $129.99, or $50 off full retail pricing.
-What’s also interesting about this deal, however, is the fact that it was launched just a few days after the Alexa-powered Echo lost a comparison test against the competing Google Home.
+What’s also interesting about this deal, however, is the fact that it launched just a few days after the Alexa-powered Echo lost a comparison test against the competing Google Home.

 Ever since its launch in 2014, the Echo has earned rave reviews for being more than just the smart speaker it ostensibly resembles, but also a device that could fulfill a plethora of other tasks around the house through its Alexa voice service.
-And as The Verge had pointed out earlier today, the Amazon Echo is now on sale on the company’s website, selling at the very same price ($129.99) as Google Home, albeit for a limited period of time.
+And as the Verge pointed out earlier today, the Amazon Echo is now on sale on the company’s website, selling at the very same price ($129.99) as Google Home, albeit for a limited period of time.
 The deal had reportedly kicked off at 12 a.m.
-ET today, and will run through 11:59 pm.
+ET today and will run through 11:59 pm.
 ET, according to Amazon.

-While it’s all well and good that a popular “smart” home product is selling at close to 30 percent off list pricing, the Amazon Echo sale was launched not long after a New York digital marketing agency pitted Echo against Google Home to see which smart device can answer the most question.
+While it’s all well and good that a popular “smart” home product is selling at close to 30 percent off list pricing, the Amazon Echo sale was launched not long after a New York digital marketing agency pitted Echo against Google Home to see which smart device can answer the most questions.
 Unfortunately for Amazon, Home would emerge as the superior product, at least based on the accuracy of the queries fielded in the test.

 You can save $50 on the Amazon Echo TODAY ONLY!
 Don't miss out. https://t.co/LKUJzU4sgw (via: @ThrifterDaily) pic.twitter.com/Nz4MWD6MUo